-ROUTINE VECTOR TOO SMALL
+ROUTINE VECTOR TOO SMALL, SIZE: c

 Insufficient space for routine labels was reserved by the ENTRY-ROUTINES command.
 The segment must be cleared and reloaded after executing ENTRY-ROUTINES with a higher <number of entries>.
+The current size of the routine vector is reported.